-We agreed to make royalty and milestone payments under the license and development agreements related to XACIATO, Ovaprene, and Sildenafil Cream, 3.6%, and under other agreements related to our other clinical and preclinical candidates.
-During 2023, based on our current expectations regarding the development of our product candidates and sales of XACIATO, we expect to pay approximately \$4.1 million in royalty and milestone payments under the license and development agreements.
-For further discussion of these potential payments, see Note 3 "Strategic Agreements-Strategic Agreements for Pipeline Development" to the accompanying consolidated financial statements for more information about our license agreements.
+We agreed to make royalty and milestone payments under the license and development agreements related to XACIATO, Ovaprene, and Sildenafil Cream, and under other agreements related to our other clinical and preclinical candidates.
+During 2024, based on our current expectations regarding the development of our product candidates and sales of XACIATO, we expect to pay approximately \$2.8 million in royalty and milestone payments under the license and development agreements.
+For further discussion of these potential payments, see Note 3 "Strategic Agreements-Strategic Agreements for Pipeline Development" to the accompanying consolidated financial statements.